SMooreSwe/SMooreSwe/README.md

 Prior to moving to tech, I worked as a Criminal Law and Family Law Barrister in the UK (yes, we still do use the wigs and gowns!👨‍⚖️).

-I am currently busy improving my Typescript, Javascript, HTML, CSS and Swedish, as well as raising a Bracco Italiano 🐕.
-I have also started to dabble in C# and the .Net environment too.
+I am currently busy improving my Typescript, Javascript, C# and Swedish, as well as raising a Bracco Italiano 🐕.

 ## Languages and Tools: